Torniojaws/vortech-backend/INSTALL.md

     python manage.py db upgrade
     ```

+## Setup local DB for development

+1. Create a new User through the register page http://localhost:5000/register
+1. To make the user an admin, run this into the DB:
+  ``INSERT INTO UsersAccessMapping(UserID, UsersAccessLevelID) VALUES(1, 4);``
+   Replace the ``1`` with the actual Users.UserID you have locally.
+Should usually be ``1``.

 ## Final words for production

 Whenever you make changes to the app, you might need to "refresh" uWSGI to update the page that it